 Kebler Pass & Crested Butte

 Make the trip to Crested Butte to see some of the most spectacular fall colors in the state.
 Kebler Pass is home to the largest living Aspen grove in the world, which also means it’s the largest living organism in the world!
-Check out my guide to Crested Butte hikes, restaurants, and more.
+Check out my guide to Crested Butte for the best hikes, restaurants, and more.

 Ohio Pass – Crested Butte

 Crested Butte really has some spectacular drives.
 Last fall, we took Ohio Pass from Gunnison to CB.
 This drive takes you right past the “The Castles,” which are stunning.
 From here, you get deep into Aspen groves with plenty of spots to pull over for pics or hike.
-Ohio Pass dead ends into Kebler, so you can go right to Crested Butte or left to continue on Kebler away from CB.
+Ohio Pass dead ends into Kebler Pass, so you can go right to Crested Butte or left to continue on Kebler away from CB.

 Peak to Peak Scenic Byway